 OUTPUT: After local assignment: test spam After nonlocal assignment: nonlocal spam After global assignment: nonlocal spam In global scope: global spam

 You are now familiar with one of the most important topics in Python programming, that is, the concept of Classes and Objects in Python.
-In the next chapter, we will introduce standard libraries used in Python and their uses.
+In the next chapter, we will introduce the ‘Standard libraries used in Python‘, along with their uses.